SheplX/Fully-Integrated-Pipeline/README.md

 - Building a VPC with 2 subnets, each subnet will have different sources.
 - The first subnet will be Management (Public) with these resources :
     - An instance that will be used to access the cluster control plane privately.
-    - This instance will be configured with a script to have preinstalled tools like ansible, kubectl, gcloud-cli, and helm.
+    - This instance will be configured with a script to have preinstalled tools like Ansible, kubectl, gcloud-cli, and Helm.
-- The second subnet will be restricted (Private) and associated with a router, and nat gateway so the resources can access the internet without external IP. this subnet will have these resources :
+- The second subnet will be restricted (Private) and associated with a router, and nat gateway so the resources can access the internet without external IP.
+This subnet will have these resources :
     - A private GKE cluster is configured with a private control plane to be accessed only from a CIDR range, this range will be the Management subnet range so the instance only can access the cluster control plane.
 - A service account is bound with a role to be able to create the cluster and also for the instance to be able to manage the cluster.
 - A firewall with IAP access to be able to SSH into the Management instance privately.
-- A google storage bucket for storing tfstate file of terraform and syncing any new changes has been made inside the infrastructure.
+- A Google storage bucket for storing tfstate file of terraform and syncing any new changes has been made inside the infrastructure.

 # Managing the cluster with Ansible